worldflora/wfo-docs/docs/manual/index_structure.md

 ![Screenshot showing GitHub data source page](screenshot_github.png)

 From here the user can explore exactly how the data was imported and processed along with any associated documentation in README.md files.
-The can see previous version of the data or download it for further analysis.
+They can see previous version of the data or download it for further analysis.

+## Provenance walk through (curator's viewpoint)

+Obviously the curator can see everything a regular user can see but they are more focussed on how the data gets from the GitHub repository to the public website.
+They have access to the Fyllo content manager where there is a page for the facet [IUCN Threat Status](https://fyllo.rbge.info/facet_values.php?facet_id=7).
+(Fyllo page is publicly visible but only editable by curators.).